lbdiaz/lbdiaz.github.io/_pages/cv.md

 ## Teaching

-I have been working as an Assistant at the Universidad de Buenos Aires (Argentina) since 2010.
+I have been working as an Lecturer and Assistant at the Universidad de Buenos Aires (Argentina) since 2010.
 All the positions were obtained by open and competitive selection processes.
 Check the [teaching](https://lbdiaz.github.io/teaching/) section for more details

 ## Publications